-The Executive are asked that subject to Council approving the budget on 5 February 2020:
+At its meeting held on 21 January 2020, the Executive considered this report and resolved that, subject to Council approving the budget on 5 February 2020:

-- (1) The projects forming the HRA major repairs and improvement programme, as set out in Appendix 3 to this report, be approved. - (2) The Director of Service Delivery be authorised, in consultation with the Lead Councillor for Housing/Access and Disability, to reallocate funding between approved schemes to make best use of the available resources. - (3) The Director of Service Delivery be authorised, in consultation with the Lead Councillor for Housing/Access and Disability to set rents for new developments.
+- (1) The projects forming the HRA major repairs and improvement programme, as set out in Appendix 3 to this report, be approved. - (2) The Director of Service Delivery be authorised, in consultation with the Lead Councillor for Housing/Access and Disability, to reallocate funding between approved schemes to make best use of the available resources.

+(3) The Director of Service Delivery be authorised, in consultation with the Lead Councillor for Housing/Access and Disability to set rents for new developments.

-The Executive is asked to endorse the recommendation to Council below:
+The Executive also endorsed the recommendation to Council below: